One- and two-qubit gate infidelities due to motional errors in trapped ions and electrons: Two-qubit gate errors

-which takes the form of the Lindblad master equation.
+taking the form of the Lindblad master equation.
+Note that in the final line of the equation, we have made the substitution $\dot{\hat{\rho}}(t)\simeq [\hat{\rho}(t+\delta t)-\hat{\rho}(t)]/\delta t $.
 In the appendix, we show that evaluating the integrals gives the standard form of the master equation for both heating and motional dephasing.